Billionaire Tom Siebel's C3.ai hires banks for 2021 U.S. IPO - sources

 The Silicon Valley artificial-intelligence software firm counts Royal Dutch Shell, the U.S. Air Force, the U.S. Department of Defense and 3M among its customers.

-Prior to launching C3, Siebel was the founder and CEO of Siebel Systems which was acquired by his former employer, Oracle Corp ORCL.N, in a deal worth nearly $6 billion in 2005.
+Prior to launching C3, Siebel was the founder and CEO of Siebel Systems which was acquired by his former employer, Oracle Corp, in a deal worth nearly $6 billion in 2005.

 In an interview with Business Insider here earlier this year, Siebel said the company brought in about $160 million of revenue in 2019 and was growing at a compounded annual rate of 80%.